Cozero/engineering-hiring-challenge/README.md

 # Cozero Senior Software Engineer Technical Challenge

 Hey hey!
-If you are seeing this is because you just got further in our recruitment process. 💪 We hope you enjoy this little exercise!
+You are seeing this because you just got further in our recruitment process. 💪 We hope you enjoy this little exercise!

 ## Challenge Definition